Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

 # The base ideas/questions are:

 - Will the next closest similar token activate the model similarly?
 I would say yes.
 - Can I subtract the encoded next similar tokens to the originaly encoded conditioning to make it more precise?
 I would say "kinda".
 I've got better results by only influencing the clip_l model output.
-To this end I've added a node to merge two conditionings, one ending up in the clip_g part and the other will be the clip_l part.
-Check the soap cat near the end.
+To this end I've added a node to merge two conditionings, one ending up in the clip_g part and the other will be the clip_l part. **Check the soap cat example**.
+Using the near conditionings in the negative also seems to have a similar effect.
 - Can concepts be extrapolated?
   - Midjourney makes great images by adding stuff.
 You type "portrait of a girl" and you get something like if you typed a lot more.
   - Dall-e uses a GPT to extrapolate.